RandityaHundal/invictus/README.md

-First ever java project a minecraft modded/hacked client featuring 2 modules sprint, and fly clickgui and binding soon.
+a multiuse minecraft utility client featuring 2 modules and a tablist gui.